 Multiple Locations Universally revered by DubDubers and I concur.
-The over/under for how many times I will visit La Victoria Taqueria and order Tacos al Pastor is 3.
+The over/under for how many times I will visit La Victoria Taqueria and order Tacos al Pastor is 3.5.
 The tacos contain beans which I didn’t expect but I’m a Minnesotan and wouldn’t know that much about tacos.
 The Orange sauce is basically crack.
 After dark they post guards by the door to stop people from stealing bottles of it.

 A recommendation from a local.
 Gombei is in Japantown which is a little ways (but walkable) from downtown.
 Authentic Japanese food.
 Like many places in Japantown, it’s cash only.

 304 S 3rd St San Jose, CA 95112 A recommendation from a local.
 If your group can’t decide between Cheese Steaks or Korean food, Hoagie Steak Out is your place.
 I had a cheese steak.
 It was very good.
 But I’m not from Philly so I wouldn’t know that much about it.
 My dinner companions liked their Bibimbap.

 San Pedro Market Square